beehive-lab/TornadoVM/docs/source/multi-device.rst

 Sequential Execution on Multiple Devices
 ----------------------------------------------

-In the following example we are going to use the a `blur filter <https://github.com/beehive-lab/TornadoVM/blob/master/tornado-examples/src/main/java/uk/ac/manchester/tornado/examples/compute/BlurFilter.java>`__ application that operates on three different pixels(e.g., red, blue, and green) independently as three separate tasks.
+In the following example we are going to use the `blur filter <https://github.com/beehive-lab/TornadoVM/blob/master/tornado-examples/src/main/java/uk/ac/manchester/tornado/examples/compute/BlurFilter.java>`__ application that operates on three different color channels (e.g., red, blue, and green).
+Each colour channel is processed by a separate TornadoVM task, resulting in a TaskGraph (named `blur`) composed of three tasks (named `red`, `green` and `blue`).
 Also, from the devices shown above we going to use devices 0:0 (NVIDIA GeForce RTX 3070) and 0:1 (13th Gen Intel(R) Core(TM) i7-13700).

 .. code:: bash